nordcloud/pat-frontend-template/docs/CRA_MIGRATION_GUIDE.md

 ### Compile time replacement

-There are cases when we want to replace certain variables with some values at compile time (e.g. insert code version extracted from git for uploading source maps), we've used custom config with `craco` to achieve that in CRA using [Define plugin](https://webpack.js.org/plugins/define-plugin/):
+There are cases when we want to replace certain variables with some values at compile time (e.g. insert code version extracted from git for uploading source maps), we've used [craco](https://github.com/gsoft-inc/craco) and [Define plugin](https://webpack.js.org/plugins/define-plugin/) to achieve that in CRA:

 **craco.config.js**